upperlinecode/intro-to-swift/day-1/intro-string-methods.md

 ##A Closer Look at Strings

 ###Students Will Be Able To
-- Explain the difference between a property and a method
+- Explain the difference between a string's properties and its methods
--
+- Use a string's properties and methods with the dot operator
+- Retrieve individual characters from a string

 ###Motivation
 Strings are common across programming languages, and knowing how to use them is an important fundamental skill.
 Strings are a special data type because they come with a series of build-in methods and accessible properties.
 Learning about these will be a good introduction to functions for students before functions are fully introduced tomorrow.